Anthony Isaacs Logo

 What is drug driving?

 Drug driving is driving under the influence of illicit drugs, or having an illicit drug in your system whilst driving a motor vehicle which is present in your blood, urine or saliva.
+It is an offence against section 49 of the Road Safety Act to be under the influence of illicit drugs or prescription drugs that impede a person’s ability to drive cautiously.

 How do the police charge drug offences?